glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ## Scripting the Additional Input Actions

-The input actions above will invoke, `OnLeft`, `OnRight`, `OnForward` and `OnBack`, so add those to your script and to check that the actions are being called, add a `Debug.Log` command within each method.
-The script should look similar to that below, and if all is well, when you press _play_ in the _Toolbar_, you should see the correct messages in the _Console_ when you hit the arrow keys.
+The input actions above will invoke `OnLeft`, `OnRight`, `OnForward` and `OnBack`, so add those to your "myBall" script and check that the actions are being called by adding a `Debug.Log` command within each method.
+The script should look similar to that below, and if all is well, when you press _play_ in the _Toolbar_ and press the arrow keys, you should see the corresponding messages in the _Console_.

 ```csharp
 using System.Collections;